EniacProjectGroup/xv6-project/README.md

 #### Conclusion

 In this project, we enhanced xv6's virtual memory by implementing null-pointer dereference protection and dynamic memory protection with mprotect and munprotect.
-These changes improve system robustness and memory safety by preventing invalid access and allowing user programs to enforce read-only memory for critical regions.
+These changes improve memory safety by preventing invalid access and allowing user programs to enforce read-only memory for critical regions.

-The implementation required modifying page tables, handling edge cases, and ensuring updates were reflected in the hardware.
-By inheriting these protections during fork, we maintained consistency in multi-process environments.
-This project deepened our understanding of virtual memory management and system-level programming.